isc-projects/bind9/bin/check/named-checkconf.rst

    When printing the configuration files in canonical form, obscure shared secrets by replacing them with strings of question marks ('?').
-This allows the contents of ``named.conf`` and related files to be shared MDASH for example, when submitting bug reports MDASH without compromising private data.
+This allows the contents of ``named.conf`` and related files to be shared - for example, when submitting bug reports - without compromising private data.
 This option cannot be used without ``-p``.

 **-z**
-   Perform a test load of all master zones found in ``named.conf``.
+   Perform a test load of all zones of type ``primary`` found in ``named.conf``.

 filename
    The name of the configuration file to be checked.
 If not specified,